Harshk133/pathey-website/client/README.md

 --- Addition Sections ---
 for header:
-Home
+✅ Home
-Aptitude Testing
+✅ Aptitude Testing
-Courses
+✅ Courses
-Blogs
+✅ Blogs
-Appointments
+✅ Appointments
-Contact (Send us a message) inputs- [Name, Phone No., Email, Subject] (Tai cha Name, Phone Number)
+✅ Contact (Send us a message) inputs- [Name, Phone No., Email, Subject] (Tai cha Name, Phone Number)
 ========================================================================
 Appointform
-YOu can book your appointment upto 3 days!! by choosing date automatically set the day!
+You can book your appointment upto 3 days!! by choosing date automatically set the day!
 Todo
 Closing a Session (Earlier) from dashboard for particular timeslot!!
-(Reason "Not Available")
+(Reason "Not Available") Booking must be done before 6 hour! (after 6 hr considered as the booking at next day!)
 ===================================================================
-(Export Data in Excel Sheet Button)
+✅ (Export Data in Excel Sheet Button)